japleitez/peecko-api-doc/README.md

 ```

-### Get Verification Code (first step to change password)
+### Get Verification Code (first step to RESET password because the user forgot its password)
 -----
 This service does two things:
 - returns a  request id
 - sends a verification code to the email specified in the request's body (<b>for now, the verification code is fixed 1234</b>)
-These two pieces of information will be required to change the user's password in the last step
+These two pieces of information will be required to reset the user's password in the last step
 ```
 [POST] /api/auth/pincode
 ```